 Sport & Patronage

-In pursuit of its long-term commitment to the world of regional sport, Banque Populaire Occitane supports over 300 amateur or professional sports clubs in the eight départements of its catchment area.
-65% of the bank’s partnership budget is devoted to sport.
+With its well-established commitment to the world of sport, Banque Populaire Occitane provides long-term support to more than 300 amateur and professional sports clubs in the eight départements in its catchment area.
+A total of 65% of the bank’s ‘partnership’ budget is dedicated to sport.